 The row remains active until a PRECHARGE command (or READ or WRITE command with Auto Precharge) is issued to the bank.

-A PRECHARGE command (or READ or WRITE command with Auto Precharge) must be issued before opening a different row in the same bank
+A PRECHARGE (or READ with Auto Precharge or Write with Auto Precharge) command must be issued before opening a different row in the same bank.